-Adults category 3rd prize: a £50 voucher to spend on technical outdoor clothing and equipment, courtesy of Alpkit, plus a Community Science 'species chart' t-shirt.
+Prize: a £50 voucher to spend on technical outdoor clothing and equipment, courtesy of Alpkit, plus a Community Science 'species chart' t-shirt.
 The voucher can be used online or in store.

-15 and under category 1st prize: A high Resolution Bird Box Camera System with microphone and night vision, worth £99 courtesy of Gardenature, plus a Community Science 'species chart' t-shirt.
+Prize: A high Resolution Bird Box Camera System with microphone and night vision, courtesy of Gardenature, plus a Community Science 'species chart' t-shirt.